kjetilv/dropwizard-configstack/README.md

 Finally, if the paths *do* exist as file names, they *will* be loaded in preference to whatever is on the classpath.
 This is the default behavior and we want to preserve that.

 In general, we check the bootstrap's existing config source provider for any data first.
-Only if it fails or returns null, we proceed to check the classpath.
+Only if it fails or returns null, do we proceed to check the classpath.

 ### Replacements